Welcome to today's edition of the Rush 24-7 podcast.

 He didn't make any gaffes.

-It was all trumped up media.
+It was all trumped-up media.

-I'm just folks have to tell you, you listen to this Romney speech on foreign policy.
+Folks have to tell you, you listen to this Romney speech on foreign policy.

 It is such a refreshing thing.

-We're finally somebody who talks about America's role in the world in a positive way.
+We have finally somebody who talks about America's role in the world in a positive way.

 America's moral and military role in the world.